JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 If you would prefer the result to have the same number of rows as the source data frame, use `select` instead of `combine`.

-In the remainder of this section we will discuss some of the more advanced topis related to operation specification syntax, so you may decide to skip them if you want to focus on the most common usage patterns.
+In the remainder of this section we will discuss more advanced topics related to the operation specification syntax, so you may decide to skip them if you want to focus on the most common usage patterns.

 A `DataFrame` can store values of any type as its columns, for example